Rational Functions

 Previously we saw that the numerator of a rational function reveals the [latex]x[/latex]-intercepts of the graph, whereas the denominator reveals the vertical asymptotes of the graph.
 As with polynomials, factors of the numerator may have integer powers greater than one.
 Fortunately, the effect on the shape of the graph at those intercepts is the same as we saw with polynomials.

-The vertical asymptotes associated with the factors of the denominator will mirror one of the two toolkit reciprocal functions.
+The vertical asymptotes associated with the factors of the denominator will mirror one of the two parent reciprocal functions.
 When the degree of the factor in the denominator is odd, the distinguishing characteristic is that on one side of the vertical asymptote the graph heads towards positive infinity, and on the other side the graph heads towards negative infinity.

 Graph of y=1/x with its vertical asymptote at x=0.